pcanwar/LendingNFTs/README.md

 await swopXLanding.connect(borrower).calculatedFee(lendingAmount).then( res => {
     amountfee = res;
 });

+/*
+* @notice: this function runs before
+    - make payment, make pre payment, and default functions to get calculate interest fee before make a payment
+* On the backend  there is two events needs to be ran
+* @param termInterest uint256 is a the interest value from a json file */ let feeInterest ;
+await swopXLanding.calculatedInterestFee(termInterest).then(res=>{
+    feeInterest = res;
+});
 ```
 - **submit** function on the contract
 The borrower start a loan when they submit the deal